Patricia Nell Warren: Politics and activism

 During the 1990s, Warren became more active politically and in mentoring youth.

 Warren created The YouthArts Project, a workshop that allowed LGBT students the opportunity to put their art works, photography, and writings online.
-The project emerged out of an EAGLES art class sponsored by the Los Angeles Museum of Contemporary Art.
+The project emerged from an EAGLES art class sponsored by the Los Angeles Museum of Contemporary Art.
 In 1994, Darin Weeks, a college student in attendance at one of her public lectures, approached Warren about taking the project online in the early days of the World Wide Web.
-The class expanded to include to any interested LGBT student in the Los Angeles area, then through an Annenberg grant in 1995, moved to the University of Southern California campus under the guidance of librarian John Waiblinger.
+The class expanded to include interested LGBT students in the Los Angeles area, then through an Annenberg grant in 1995, moved to the University of Southern California campus under the guidance of librarian John Waiblinger.
 The students designed their own web pages, posted their creative works on the YouthArts website, and eventually created an e-zine.

 As Warren was selling her literature online and also helping youth produce their work online, Warren became one of 20 plaintiffs in the landmark US Supreme Court case Reno v.
 American Civil Liberties Union, 521 U.S. 844 under her Wildcat Press publishing company.
 The case challenged the Communications Decency Act of 1996, and the court overturned it in a unanimous 1997 decision.

 In the District Court case that preceded, Warren was asked by Judge Stewart Dalzell how she would be affected by a ruling that the Internet censorship law was constitutional.
 "What I'm concerned about is that certain people in this country will perceive the entire area of gay literature to be indecent or patently offensive," she told the judges.

 In taking the case to the US Supreme Court, the ACLU's Motion to Affirm stated:

 Between 1996 and 1999, Warren was appointed as a commissioner of education in the Los Angeles Unified School District, serving on the Gay & Lesbian Education Commission and later the Human Relations Education Commission.

 In 2000, Warren was involved in another landmark court case, Ashcroft v.
 ACLU, which successfully challenged the Child Online Protection Act which attempted to prohibit communications deemed "harmful to minors."

 In 2006, Warren hired veteran political consultant Neal Zaslavsky and announced her candidacy for City Council in West Hollywood, CA. Warren was unsuccessful in her run.